Powerbridge Technologies Co. Ltd. (PBTS) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for PBTS is $7.00, The public float for PBTS is 87.88M, and currently, shorts hold a 9.73% of that float.
-The average trading volume for PBTS on March 17, 2023 was 14.83M shares.
+The average price point forecasted by analysts for Powerbridge Technologies Co.
+Ltd. (PBTS) is $7.00, The public float for PBTS is 87.88M, and currently, short sellers hold a 9.73% ratio of that floaft.
+The average trading volume of PBTS on March 24, 2023 was 14.85M shares.

 PBTS’s Market Performance

-During the last 5 trading sessions, PBTS fell by -10.90%, which changed the moving average for the period of 200-days by -72.95% in comparison to the 20-day moving average, which settled at $0.0976.
+During the last 5 trading sessions, PBTS rose by +3.48%, which changed the moving average for the period of 200-days by -77.12% in comparison to the 20-day moving average, which settled at $0.0978.
 In addition, Powerbridge Technologies Co.
-Ltd. saw -11.17% in overturn over a single year, with a tendency to cut further losses.
+Ltd. saw -8.08% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for PBTS